CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/07-data warehouse architecture.md

 <a name="jobs"/>
 ## Events to schedule ETL jobs

 Event engine runs scheduled jobs/tasks.
-We can us it for scheduling ETL processes.
+We can use it for scheduling ETL processes.

 Basics on how to check the state of the scheduler.
 Check if scheduler is running